LightBurdenOfficial/SperoCoin/README.md

 >$0012 2017/10/11
 Ban Forked Peers who are stuck in a Getblocks Loop.

->$0013 20017/10/22
+>$0013 2017/10/22
-→ Update of strings names;
+→ Update of stringsB names;
-→ Updating information in README.md;
+→ Updating information in README.md
 → Update Stake Info in QT  Wallet